shin-sforzando/sincerely-yours/README.md

 # sincere-list

-A list to manage weddings and funerals
+A list to manage weddings and funerals.